-From the 2019/20 academic year, the West of England Combined Authority will take responsibility for the Adult Education Budget (AEB) and how it is delivered.
+From the 2019/20 academic year, the West of England Combined Authority will take responsibility for the Adult Education Budget (AEB) in Bath & North East Somerset, Bristol and South Gloucestershire.

 AEB is used to prepare adults over the age of 19 with the skills and qualifications needed for life, work, apprenticeships and further learning.
 Traditionally, this funding has come from central government with local adult education providers bidding for money on an annual basis.
 Central government has set out how the budget is spent based on national needs and requirements.

 By taking responsibility for the Adult Education Budget, WECA will be able to fund providers to deliver courses tailored to meet the needs of our specific region; and in doing so, provide all residents with the opportunity to develop their talents and prosper.
 We will deliver this by working in partnership with adult learners, businesses, and education providers to ensure we achieve positive results – supporting our residents and businesses to reach their potential and prosper.